-From 26 June to 7 July, 2023, the University of Johannesburg and National Science Foundation will sponsor the Summer Institute in Computational Social Science, to be held in hybrid format.
-The purpose of the Summer Institute is to bring together postgraduate students, postdoctoral early career and independent researchers interested in computational social science.
-The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).
+From 26 June to 7 July, 2023, the Institute for Pan-African Thought and Conversation and the National Science Foundation will sponsor the Summer Institute in Computational Social Science, to be held in online format.
+The purpose of the Institute is to bring together postgraduate students, postdoctoral early career and independent researchers interested in computational social science.
+The Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).

 Participation is restricted to registered masters and doctoral students, postdoctoral, early career and independent researchers.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About 15 - 20 participants will be invited, and participants are expected to fully attend and participate in the entire two week program.

 Application materials are due 11:59pm SAST (GMT+2) on

 Friday, 31 March, 2023 Friday 21 April, 2023.